-The Series B Preferred Securities contain a clause that permits the Company not to pay dividends if the Parent does not have sufficient distributable funds.
-The Parent did not have sufficient distributable funds at the relevant dates and consequently the Series B dividends due in February 2012, 2013, 2014, 2015, 2016, 2017, 2018 and 2019 were not paid.
+The Series B Preferred Securities contain a clause that permits the Company not to pay dividends if such an amount would exceed the funds available for distribution.
+The Parent did not have sufficient distributable funds at the relevant dates and consequently the Series B dividends due in February 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 were not paid.
 In the same years, the Company did not receive interest income on the loan advanced to the Parent (see note 5).